Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Invariant compact subset

 Thus, we have a strictly contracting map $\sigma$ on a compact complete metric space $\mathcal{C}_f$.
 It follows that $\mathcal{C}_f$ contains a fixed point $[\varphi_0]$.
 For the details that $\varphi_0\circ f\circ\hat{\varphi}_0^{-1}$ is the entire required function and it is unique we send the reader to the proof of \cite[Theorem~1.1]{IDTT1}.
-The proof is identical except of one irrelevant detail that we have more than one singular orbit. \end{proof}
+The proof is identical except that we have more than one singular orbit (modifications are trivial). \end{proof}